Factor Investment Hero

 About Factors By MSCI

-In the realm of investing, a factor is any characteristic that can explain the risk and return performance of an asset.
-For over 40 years MSCI, starting with Barra, has researched factors to determine their effects on long term equity performance.
-MSCI has developed Factor Indexes and Factor Models in consultation with the world’s largest investors and has research backed by four decades of Factor data compiled by a 200+ global research team.
+In investing, a factor is any characteristic that can explain the risk and return performance of an asset.
+Beginning with Barra in 1976, MSCI has researched factors to determine their effects on long-term equity performance.
+Our factor indexes and models, developed in consultation with the world’s largest investors, are backed by research based on four decades of factor data compiled by a 200+ global research team.

 MSCI has been a leader in factors for over 40 years.
 Explore the history of MSCI factors below.